strimzi/proposals/087-adopt-connect-health-endpoint.md

 # Adopt the Kafka Connect health check endpoint

 In a Kubernetes node, the kubelet component uses the configured liveness probe to know when to restart a container (i.e. deadlock).
-Instead, it uses the configured readiness probe to know when a container is ready to start accepting traffic (i.e. startup phase completed).
+Additionally, it uses the configured readiness probe to know when a container is ready to start accepting traffic.
-A common pattern for liveness probes is to use the same HTTP endpoint as for readiness probes.

 A Kafka Connect health check HTTP endpoint is available since Kafka 3.9.0 release ([KIP-1017](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1017%3A+Health+check+endpoint+for+Kafka+Connect)).
 This proposal describes a possible approach for adopting the health check endpoint for Kafka Connect and Mirror Maker 2 components.